paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-101-training-generally.md

 Pub.
 L. 105–261, div.
 A, title V, § 525(b), Oct.
 17, 1998, 112 Stat.
 2014, as amended by Pub.
 L. 106–65, div.
 A, title X, § 1066(b)(4), Oct.
 5, 1999, 113 Stat.
 772, provided that: “The Secretary of Defense may not initiate any project under [section 2012 of title 10](./chapter-101-training-generally.md#section-2012), United States Code, after October 1, 1998, until the program required by subsection (j) of that section (as added by subsection (a)) has been established.”

 #### Termination of Funding for Office of Civil-Military Programs in Office of the Secretary of Defense
 Pub.
 L. 104–106, div.
 A, title V, § 574, Feb.
 10, 1996, 110 Stat.
 356, provided that: “No funds may be obligated or expended after the date of the enactment of this Act [Feb.
-10, 1996] (1) for the office that as of the date of the enactment of this Act is designated, within the Office of the Assistant Secretary of Defense for Reserve Affairs, as the Office of Civil-Military Programs, or (2) for any other entity within the Office of the Secretary of Defense that has an exclusive or principal mission of providing centralized direction for activities under [section 2012 of title 10](./chapter-101-training-generally.md#section-2012), United States Code, as added by section 572.”
+10, 1996] (1) for the office that as of the date of the enactment of this Act is designated, within the Office of the Assistant Secretary of Defense for Reserve Affairs [now Assistant Secretary of Defense for Manpower and Reserve Affairs], as the Office of Civil-Military Programs, or (2) for any other entity within the Office of the Secretary of Defense that has an exclusive or principal mission of providing centralized direction for activities under [section 2012 of title 10](./chapter-101-training-generally.md#section-2012), United States Code, as added by section 572.”

 <a id="section-2013"></a>
 ## § 2013.
 Training at non-Government facilities
 **(a) Authority To Enter Into Agreements.—**

-(1) The Secretary concerned, without regard to section 6101(b)–(d) of title 41, may make agreements or other arrangements for the training of members of the uniformed services under the jurisdiction of that Secretary by, in, or through non-Government facilities.
+(1) The Secretary concerned, without regard to [section 6101 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section6101&num=0&edition=prelim), may make agreements or other arrangements for the training of members of the uniformed services under the jurisdiction of that Secretary by, in, or through non-Government facilities.

 (2) In this section, the term “non-Government facility” means any of the following: